Trump defense points to bankers as proof business dealings had ‘no victim’

 Vrablic testified similarly the next day, claiming that she never personally reviewed Trump’s statements of financial condition but that the bank expected it to be accurate.

-“You would have had an expectation that a borrower like Mr. Trump would present their financial information fairly?”
-Wallace asked, according to ABC News.
+“You would have had an expectation that a borrower like Mr. Trump would present their financial information fairly?” state attorney Kevin Wallace asked, according to ABC News.

 “Yes,” Vrablic replied.